vitessio/website/content/en/docs/15.0/contributing/_index.md

 * Read the [Concepts](../concepts) and [Sharding](../reference/sharding) pages.

-  * We also recommend to look at our [latest presentations](../resources/presentations).
-They contain many illustrations which help understanding how Vitess works in detail.
+  * We also recommend watching our [latest presentations](../resources/presentations).

   * After studying the pages, try to answer the following question (click expand to see the answer):
     <details>